FreeRADIUS

 In most cases, the word "FreeRADIUS" refers to the free open-source RADIUS server from this suite.

-FreeRADIUS is the most popular open source RADIUS server and the most widely deployed RADIUS server in the world.
-It supports all common authentication protocols, and the server comes with a PHP-based web user administration tool called dialupadmin.
-It is the basis for many commercial RADIUS products and services, such as embedded systems, RADIUS appliances that support network access control, and WiMAX.
-It supplies the AAA needs of many Fortune-500 companies, telcos, and Tier 1 ISPs.
-It is also widely used in the academic community, including eduroam.
-The server is fast, feature-rich, modular, and scalable.

 History

 FreeRADIUS was started in August 1999 by Alan DeKok and Miquel van Smoorenburg.
 Miquel had previously written the Cistron RADIUS server, which had gained widespread usage once the Livingston server was no longer being maintained.
 FreeRADIUS was started to create a new RADIUS server, using a modular design that would encourage more active community involvement.

-As of November 2014, the FreeRADIUS Project has three Core Team members: Alan DeKok (Project Leader), Arran Cudbard-Bell (Principal Architect), and Matthew Newton.

-The latest major release is FreeRADIUS 3.
-FreeRADIUS 3 includes support for RADIUS over TLS, including RadSec, a completely rewritten rlm_ldap module, and hundreds of other minor consistency and usability enhancements.
-The latest mature version is maintained for stability rather than features.